Rodolphe-dev/Omicron/readme.md

 A proxy is used for local machine in root of each angular apps ```src/proxy.conf.json``` and already configured to be used with nx serve command

+Temporary task:

-A fixture need to be executed for create the data needed to be working on both local and online => ```php bin/console doctrine:fixtures:load``` (This will be auto in the futur)
+    => Fixture need to be executed for create the data needed to be working on both local and online => ```php bin/console doctrine:fixtures:load``` (This will be auto in the futur)

+    => We used JWT token for authentification so you gonna need to generate your key

 Admin panel